The Hampton Roads Scholastic Chess Club

 Enter through door on the side of the church (from the parking lot).

-When: The club meets every Tuesday during the school year from 5 to 7:15 pm.
+When: Watch for Coronavirus updates The club meets every Tuesday during the school year from 5 to 7:15 pm.
 During the summer, HRCA runs a chess academy, same time and place, which is open to the public.

 Cost: $20 annual registration fee, monthly dues of $10, $10 annual HRCA membership, $15 annual ChessKid Gold (required, for online training).
 Discounts for multi-child families available.
 Thanks to the Joan H. Schlich Memorial Scholarship Fund, no child will be turned away for inability to pay.